 OpenAIResponsesChatGenerator

 Generate text with LLM models using OpenAI's Responses API with support for reasoning models.
+The default model is gpt-5-mini.

 The Responses API is designed for models that can reason.
 It supports features like reasoning summaries, multi-turn conversations with previous response IDs, and structured outputs.